Dash-Industry-Forum/Identifiers/README.md

 1. Login on GitHub using your personal account (create one if needed)
 2. Fork the repository into your own area at GitHub
 3. Go to that fork, and edit the CSV files in the folder /csv according to your submission (e.g. adding, removing identifiers ...)
-4. When it is right, submit a Pull Request the repository here.
+4. When it is right, submit a Pull Request to the repository here.

 ## Guidelines for CSV formatting (step 3)